-Travel trailers typically come with the most amenities of the small RVs, including sleeping space for 2-6 people, a dinette, kitchen, and bathroom with a shower.
+Travel trailers typically come with the most amenities of the small RVs, including sleeping space for 2-6 people, a dinette, a kitchen, and a bathroom with a shower.
 Of course, all makes and models or different, so if you have features that are non-negotiable, be sure to check out the floor plan.

 Who travel trailers are best for: Because travel trailers come in so many shapes and sizes, they are a great choice for just about anyone!
 With so many options to choose from, everyone from families to the solo traveler can find the perfect trailer.

 Pop-up campers are similar to bumper-pull travel trailers.
 The main difference between the two is that pop-up campers are collapsible for easy storage and transport.
 These trailers are easy to tow, thanks to their low profile, and can sleep anywhere between 2-6 people depending on the model.

 Who pop-up campers are best for: These are best for folks looking for an upgraded tent camping experience.
 The canvas pop-outs of soft-shell campers are perfect if you want a good night’s rest and the essentials, but can do without the fancy upgrades.

 Truck campers don’t have their own motor, nor are they technically towed.
 Instead of having their own set of wheels, truck campers fit snugly in the bed of a truck.
 They may not have all the amenities as your typical trailer, but they will be a comfortable place to sleep at night.